apache/incubator-spot/spot-oa/oa/dns/README.md

 # DNS

-DNS sub-module extracts and transforms DNS (Domain Name Service) data already ranked by oni-ml and will load into csv files for presentation layer.
+DNS sub-module extracts and transforms DNS (Domain Name Service) data already ranked by spot-ml and will load into csv files for presentation layer.

 ## DNS Components

 ###dns_oa.py

-DNS oni-oa main script executes the following steps:
+DNS spot-oa main script executes the following steps:

 		1. Creates the right folder structure to store the data and the ipython notebooks.
 This is: